Introduction – What’s the ADX?

 -DM = lowest price of previous period – lowest price of current period.

 The plus directional indicator (+DI), is based on the plus directional movement (+DM), and the high prices for the previous and current periods.

 +DM = previous period high – current period high.

-Then there is the true range line, which is defined as the largest result possible of the difference between the highest price of a particular period and the lowest price of the same period.
+Then, there is the true range line, which is defined as the largest result possible of the difference between the highest price of a particular period and the lowest price of the same period.
 The standard period used in the default calculation is 1 day.
 Other prices can also be used in the calculation.
-The lowest price can be replaced with the closing price of the previous period, and highest price of the current period replaced with period’s lowest price.
+The lowest price can be replaced with the closing price of the previous period, and the highest price of the current period replaced with period’s lowest price.
 The True Range is always a positive value, which means that the smaller of the two figures used to derive it must be deducted from the larger figure.